yashumayank/FastNeo/README.md

 # FastNeo
 This tool has been developed to detect known human neoepitopes and gene fusions in the cell-free RNA.
 It supports detection of neoepitopes from IEDB, TSNAdb, and neoepitopes produced via gene fusion events described in ChimerKB and ChimerPub (YE Jang et al. 2020: https://doi.org/10.1093/nar/gkz1013).
+Lists of neoepitopes and fusions and the nullomers associated with them are in the nullomer_lists folder.

 ## RELEASE NOTES
 Release 0.1: First release as documented in the manuscript